6th International Conference on BioTribology

-Contributions are welcomed from scientists, engineers and clinicians working in the fields of orthopaedic surgery, dentistry, biomechanics, biomaterials, cosmetic chemistry, biophysics and biomimetics.
+Contributions are welcomed from scientists, researchers, engineers and clinicians working in academia, industry and medicine on fields such as orthopaedic surgery, dentistry, biomechanics, biomaterials, soft matter, cosmetic chemistry, biophysics and biomimetics.
 The topic of research must be predominately tribology and include a biological surface as part of the interface (e.g. articular cartilage, skin) or have a direct impact on biological function (e.g. prosthetic joints, dental implants).
-A Special Issue of selected papers from the conference will be published in the new journal Biotribology which was launched in early 2015.
+Oral and poster presenters will also be invited to submit a full paper to a Special Issue of the journal Biotribology and participate in the ‘ICoBT 2023 Best Paper Award’ competition.

-- Articular cartilage: mechanically and biochemically induced damage; modelling; lubrication mechanisms
+- Articular cartilage: mechanical and biochemical induced damage; modelling; lubrication mechanisms

-- Dental tribology: tooth and implant wear; fretting
+- Oral and dental tribology: tongue-palate interaction; ’mouth-feel’; food texture; multi-phase flow, tooth and implant wear; fretting

 - Biomaterials for tribology: artificial cartilage; meniscus; bio-scaffolds

-- Sports tribology: equipment design and development; preparation, deterioration and testing of sport surfaces; grip; player interaction and gait analysis
+- Tribology in sports: equipment design and development; preparation, deterioration and testing of sport surfaces; grip; player interaction and gait analysis

 - Tribology of natural phenomena: earthquakes; avalanches; landslip